propertyguru/propertyguru.github.io/PropertyGuru_VPN.md

 ### OpenVPN Connect versions > 3.2.5
 The latest OpenVPN Connect app versions 3.2.6 and 3.2.7 have a problem connecting where they show the following error message:
 <blockquote>
-  There was an error attempting to connect to the selected server.

-  Error message:

   OpenSSLContext::SSL::read_cleartext: BIO_read failed, cap=2576 status=-1: error:1416F086:SSL routenes:tls_process_server_certificate:certificate verify failed
 </blockquote>